 For More Information.
-If you have questions about this letter or need assistance, please call IDX at 1-833-753-4584.
-IDX representatives are available Monday through Friday from 8:00 am - 8:00 pm Central Time.
-IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.
+If you have questions, please call IDX at 1-888-220-4956, Monday through Friday from 8:00 a.m. to 8:00 p.m.
+Central Time.
+IDX representatives are fully versed on this incident and can answer questions you may have regarding the protection of your personal information.